unilaiva/unilaiva-songbook/README.md

 package is loaded.
 This is required for automatically creating a lyrics-only version of the document.
-You can copy the file `tex/setup_default-A5-fullmusic_include.tex` and make your own version, but the filename must start with `setup_`.
+You can copy the file `tex/setup_default-A5-fullmusic_include.tex` and make your own version, but the filename must start with `setup_` to allow for automatic creation of lyric-only book version.

-If your document doesn't follow this rule, it must be compiled with the `--no-lyric` option of the compile script.

 #### Page and line breaks ####